On an Arnold's Conjecture Concerning the Space of Hyperbolic Homogeneous Polynomials: Results and Proofs

-Hence, $Hyp(D)$ has at most $\frac{D}{2}$ connected components if $D$ is even, and at most $\frac{D-1}{2}$ for each odd number $D$.
+Hence, $Hyp(D)$ has at most $\frac{D}{2}$ connected components if $D\geq 6$ is even, and at most $\frac{D-1}{2}$ for each odd number $D\geq 5$.

-{\bf Third step.} At this stage we will exhibit a family of hyperbolic polynomials different from those given in (\ref{polis-arnold}).
-Moreover, their associated hyperbolic curves cover all the possible values that their indexes may take.
+{\bf Third step.} At this stage we will exhibit a family of hyperbolic polynomials different from those given in (\ref{polis-arnold}) with the property that for each integer number $j$ allowed by the inequalities of Remark \ref{cotas-ind-gama} there exists a polynomial $f$ in this new family such that the index of its associate curve $\gamma_f$ equals $j$.

 \begin{remark} For each natural number $k$ the polynomials